scottstanfield/newmac/readme.md

 # Mac Config for Web Development

-> Tested for El Capitan
+> Tested for macOS Sierra
-> Last updated in July 2016
+> Last updated in August 2017

 *Python*
 [numpy-pandas-python](http://nerderati.com/2014/09/03/installing-matplotlib-numpy-scipy-nltk-and-pandas-on-os-x-without-going-crazy).
 Need to examine that for some updated tips.